loydg/svg_wordcloud/README.md

 [black_ops_one.svg](https://loydg.github.io/gh_pages/examples/black_ops_one.svg),
 [press_start_2p.svg](https://loydg.github.io/gh_pages/examples/press_start_2p.svg)

 Some more examples.
 This time the PNG output is generated with red text and the SVG output is generated with blue text.
-The two are then stacked and the *mix-blend-mode* set to *multiply*.
+In an HTML file, the results are then stacked and the *mix-blend-mode* set to *multiply*.
 The two circles show the individual text colors and the resulting color when they overlap.

 [Amatic SC Bold](https://loydg.github.io/gh_pages/amatic_sc_bold_overlay.html),
 [Crushed](https://loydg.github.io/gh_pages/crushed_overlay.html),